LXDE

 LXDE uses rolling releases for its individual components (or for groups of components with coupled dependencies).
 The default window manager used is Openbox, but one can configure a third-party window manager for use with LXDE, such as Fluxbox, IceWM or Xfwm.

 LXDE includes GPL-licensed code as well as LGPL-licensed code.

 History

 The project was started in 2006 by Taiwanese programmer Hong Jen Yee (洪任諭 (Hóng Rènyù)), also known as PCMan, when he published PCManFM, a new file manager and the first module of LXDE.

-Comparing Linux distribution rankings for DistroWatch in early January 2011 for the year 2010 versus 2009, Ladislav Bodnar noted the increase in popularity of LXDE versus other desktop environments.
-He said: